-Bern, the capital of Switzerland, has been named the most ‘liveable’ city in Europe for expatriates.
+Bern, the capital of Switzerland, has been named the most ‘liveable’ city in Europe for expatriates, but don't forget your expat health insurance.
 At Medibroker, we speak to people planning a move abroad every day and work hard to understand our customers' needs, so we wanted to find out more about what made the city such a strong contender.

 In the 2014 Expat Explorer survey, Switzerland was named one of the leading destinations for a balanced expat lifestyle.
 Many Switzerland-based expats mentioned the better work/life balance, availability of outdoor activities, and a family-centric culture as the reasons why they enjoy the Swiss lifestyle.